smphayward/excelrest/api/filter_apply.md

 |criteria|FilterCriteria|The criteria to apply.|

 ### Response
-If successful, this method returns `, ` response code.
+If successful, this method returns `200, OK` response code.
 It does not return anything in the response body.

 ### Example
 Here is an example of how to call this API.